dottanic/dottanic/README.md

 -------------------------------------------------------------------------------------------------------------------------
 Uh oh, stinky
 -----------------------------
 DNI proshippers.
 Proudly calling yourself a proshipper is weird as hell.
-However, I don' view you as a bad person if you **keep** it contained in your **fantasy**.
+However, I don't view you as a bad person if you **keep** it contained in your **fantasy**.
+I'll probably block you though.
-> except for pedophilia tho, get the fuck away from me
+> except for pedophilia tho, its on SIGHT

 DNI if you think you are morally superiour then proshippers.
 Unless said proshipper actively harmed someone, it doesn't warrant you to bully/doxx/harrass others, you just want to put others down without feeling bad as a person even though you are a sad, sad husk of a person.
 > if this pisses you off, go touch grass. if youre gonna bully me for this, you just proved my point.